ahmed-jtt745/Practice-repo/README.md

 7. Add hover effects on a button: change background, text color, and scale.
 8. Practice opacity + transition so an element fades smoothly on hover.
 9. Build a button with gradient background and rounded corners.
 10. Create a card with border, padding, and shadow.
+11. Build a navbar with logo + links, stacked on mobile but horizontal on desktop.

 The questions will be updated as I will progress further